Separating Concerns using Embeddables

 Polymorphic embeddables

-Since v5, it is also possible to use polymorphic embeddables.
-This means we can define multiple classes for a single embedded property and the right one will be used based on the discriminator column, similar to how single table inheritance work.
+It is also possible to use polymorphic embeddables.
+This means you can define multiple classes for a single embedded property and the right one will be used based on the discriminator column, similar to how single table inheritance work.

 - reflect-metadata